Zero-Down-Time/kubezero/README.md

 ## Metrics
 - Prometheus support for all components
 - automated service discovery allowing instant access to common workload metrics
-- Various pre-configured Grafana dashboards for common services
+- pre-configured Grafana dashboards and alerts
-- Various pre-configured Alerts
-- Alerts can be send via SNSAlertHub to eg. Slack, Goole, Matrix, etc.
+- Alertmanager events via SNSAlertHub to Slack, Google, Matrix, etc.

 ## Logging
 - all container logs are enhanced with Kubernetes and AWS metadata to provide context for each message